Therapy Groups

 Status: In Person

-Horses have shown to provide a positive impact on mental health outcomes for people diagnosed with a variety of concerns (such as mood disorders, PTSD, anxiety and depression).
+Horses have been shown to positively impact mental health outcomes for people diagnosed with various concerns, such as mood disorders, PTSD, anxiety, and depression.
 This workshop partners with the Animal Science Department Students and is co-facilitated by equine expert Dr. Karen Waite.
-Students will have the opportunity to interact with horses in a structured, intentional, and supervised environment to facilitate a positive impact on mental health.
-During this 6 session workshop students will aim to increase confidence in themselves, increase their knowledge on equine assisted activities, better regulate emotions, and increase connectedness to their peers.
+Students will have the opportunity to interact with horses in a structured, intentional, and supervised environment.
+During this 6-session workshop, students will aim to increase confidence in themselves, increase their knowledge on equine assisted activities, better regulate emotions, develop/work on social skills, and increase connectedness to their peers.